-As a Swift/Objective-C developer, you’ll be in charge of building apps for Apple’s iOS devices and delivering them to the App Store.
-You will define, develop, and implement application features as part of a team.
-You’ll also discover and correct flaws and faults in code that emerge as bugs.
-A Swift/Objective-C developer’s major tasks would be to build and manage iOS and OS X applications. iPhones, iPads, Mac PCs, MacBooks, Apple TVs, and Apple Watches would be compatible with the applications.
-The primary objective would be to link the applications to back-end services, which would enable them to be more data and feature-rich.
-Swift/Objective-C developers would work with a team of highly skilled engineers and designers on the application’s many modules and layers.
-The salary for a Swift/Objective-C developer job varies based on your experience and the project’s specific needs.
+As a Swift/Objective-C developer, you will be responsible for developing applications for Apple’s iOS devices and submitting them to the App Store.
+Your duties will include defining, developing and implementing application features as part of a collaborative team, as well as identifying and resolving any coding errors or bugs.
+You will be expected to create and maintain applications for iPhones, iPads, Mac PCs, MacBooks, Apple TVs and Apple Watches, and link the applications to back-end services, in order to make them more data and feature-rich.
+You will be working alongside a team of experienced engineers and designers on the various modules and layers of the application.
+Compensation for a Swift/Objective-C developer role will be based on your experience and the project’s specific requirements.

 The following are the primary responsibilities of a Swift/Objective-C developer: